 Umanets’s vandalism quickly drew an uncomfortable parallel with Duchamp’s Fountain (1917) (above), a found object, a urinal, that Duchamp signed “R.Mutt” and called a “ready-made”.
 BBC arts correspondent Will Gompertz said that Fountain was merely a urinal, but a Rothko was a Rothko.

 Duchamp the Dadaist himself anticipated Umanets: “At another time, wanting to express the basic antinomy between art and ‘ready-mades’ I imagined a reciprocal ready-made: use a Rembrandt as an ironing board!”

-There was an event in the Paris May Days of ’68 when students occupying the Ecole des Beaux Arts, faced with a police raid, went out holding not shields but the priceless old masters hanging on the school walls, a reciprocal ready-made and a statement about art and private property.
+I recall an event in the Paris May Days of ’68 (though I haven’t been able to find it documented – please let me know if you have) when students occupying the Ecole des Beaux Arts, faced with a police raid, went out holding not shields but the priceless old masters hanging on the school walls, a reciprocal ready-made and a statement about art and private property.

 Hans Richter, another Dadaist, commented on Duchamp’s work, “The counterpart of Duchamp’s non-art is amorality, emptying life as well as art of all its spiritual content.
 Here Duchamp took a logical, and therefore necessary, step which was also a fatal one.
 He reverses the signposts of value so that they all point into the void.”
 That’s pretty well where we are.

 Postscript Umanets was jailed for two years.
 After serving his sentence he apologised for what he’d done.